huggingface/blog/sdxl_ort_inference.md

 ![Performance results for SDXL Turbo on NVIDIA A100 Tensor Cores GPU](assets/sdxl_ort_inference/sdxl_turbo_perf_chart.svg)

-The next graph also illustrates end-to-end latency for the SDXL Turbo models, this time when ControlNet is used on the same GPU.
+The next graph also illustrates throughput in images per second for the SDXL Turbo models, this time when ControlNet is used on the same GPU.

 ![Performance results for SDXL Turbo on NVIDIA A100 Tensor Cores GPU with ControlNet](assets/sdxl_ort_inference/sdxl_turbo_controlnet_perf_chart.svg)

 ## SD Turbo
-The final two graphs illustrate end-to-end latency for the SD Turbo model on two different types of GPUs: A100-SXM4-80GB and RTX-4090
+The final two graphs illustrate throughput in images per second for the SD Turbo model on two different types of GPUs: A100-SXM4-80GB and RTX-4090.

 ![Performance results for SD Turbo on NVIDIA A100 Tensor Cores GPU with ControlNet](assets/sdxl_ort_inference/sd_turbo_a100_perf_chart.svg)
 ![Performance results for SD Turbo on RTX 4090](assets/sdxl_ort_inference/sd_turbo_rtx_perf_chart.svg)